georg_profile.jpg

 Best Reviewer Award, Corporate Governance SIG, EURAM 2014

-I am the Dieter Schwarz Foundation Chaired Associate Professor of Strategy at the Strategy & Business Policy Department at HEC Paris.
+I'm Georg Wernicke, the Dieter Schwarz Foundation Chaired Associate Professor of Strategy at HEC Paris and currently a visiting scholar at Wharton.
 Before joining HEC Paris, I was a faculty member at Copenhagen Business School and a visiting scholar at INSEAD, Kellogg School of Management, the University of Antwerp, and the Stern School of Business.
+If you're interested in having a chat, have questions about my work, or want to discuss topics I study, I'd love to hear from you.

 Media Coverage: Brain for Business Podcast, Management Today